Malfoy/malfoy.github.io/index.md

 __Q:__ *Assemble!*

-__HINT__: You can read the assemblers paper/website to decide what you will do next
+__HINT__: You can read the assemblers paper/website during the runtim to decide what you will do next

 ### Available long reads assemblers
 1. Miniasm